UniversityOfHelsinkiCS/sis-importer/README.md

 * https://importer.cs.helsinkif/exploder/reset/:table?token= deletes a single table and triggers fetch.
 See tables [here](https://github.com/UniversityOfHelsinkiCS/sis-importer/blob/master/importer-api/src/explorer/index.js#L53) and toke from the server.
 * https://importer.cs.helsinkif/exploder/force_update?token= triggers a fetch for all tables
+* **To add new fields to be fetched from Sisu:** Modify [message handlers](https://github.com/UniversityOfHelsinkiCS/sis-importer/tree/master/importer-mankeli/src/messageHandlers).
+Remember to add any new columns to models importer-mankeli models.

 ### Local development